makyo/writing/work/the-fool/the-fool.md

 "But they're still--"

 She holds up a paw, "They're still swords, but they're tools.
 Swords show work.
-Strife, sometimes, striving toward a goal, but they show work.
+Strife, sometimes, sure.
+Striving toward a goal, but they show work.
 These swords aren't working right now, they're just standing there.
 So where is the striving?"

 "Behind them?"
 I ask.
 "They figures are all facing away from something."